TBD54566975/technical-proposals/tp027/README.md

 - Subsequent updates to this record can be either `RecordsWrite` or `RecordsCommit`.
   - `RecordsCommit` message must have the following:
     - `recordId` that MUST be the `recordId` of the logical record the entry corrosponds with.
-    - `parentId` that MUST be the CID of the descriptor of the previous `RecordsWrite` or `RecordsCommit` ancestor in the record's lineage.
+    - `parentId` that MUST be the CID of the descriptor(`entryId`) of the previous `RecordsWrite` or `RecordsCommit` ancestor in the record's lineage.
   - `RecordsWrite` message:
     - MAY set a new `commitStrategy`
     - creates a new starting point for subsequent `RecordsCommit` messages.

+## Considertions
+ - Many commits could requuire a lot of storage and bandwidth.
+ - Permissions/Protocol rules are inherated from the Write
+ - Protocol/ProtocolPath should be present in `RecordsCommit` message descriptor to derive keys without access to the `RecordsWrite` parent.
+ - All potential leaves of the tree are stored until a subsequent `RecordsWrite` is made.

+## General Questions
+ - How will this work with DataStreams?
+ - Within the multi-writer `RecordsCommit` context, what responsibilities does the DWN have vs the Web5 SDK vs general application layer logic?
+ - Potential For Querying:
+    - `RecordsRead` and `RecordsQuery` will still return a `RecordsWrite` as they do today
+    - If `commitStrategy` is set for the user SHOULD preform a `RecordsQueryCommits` to get a list of the commits which build on top of the `RecordsWrite` parent.
+    - Is there a better querying flow for data with Commits?
+      - `RecordsQuery` potentially returns both the `RecordsWrite` and `RecordsCommit` in one call if commits exist?
+      - Index and Query Commits starting at a particular `parentId`?

+## Examples
 #### Simple Example
 ```mermaid
   graph LR;